thecosmicslug/Theatrum-Orbis-Terrarum/README.md

 Improves performance

 Works with EU4 1.30.* | Ironman compatible | Achievement compatible | No checksum change

+The sourcecode can be viewed & downloaded for non-steam users from my GitHub page - https://github.com/thecosmicslug/Theatrum-Orbis-Terrarum

 I have also had to upload fixes for: